lilo-onwuzu/Email_JSWeek1/readme.md

 	A method (prototype) for the email construct is used to create the message to be sent.
-	All js code is built in a modular form for simplicity during development We will need some dependendencies - programs that will concatenate all out js code and package it into one file A tool, Node Package Manager(npm) will help us install these dependencies Another tool Gulp will help us automate these tasks (concatenating, minifying etc) Gulp will perform these tasks depending on the mode (development or production) The final js script will be save it in a 'build' folder in a file 'app.js' that is linked in our index.html file
+	All js code is built in a modular form for simplicity during development We will need some dependendencies - programs that will concatenate all out js code and package it into one file A tool, Node Package Manager(npm) will help us install these dependencies into a new node_modules folder (ignored in git) Another tool Gulp will help us automate these tasks (concatenating, minifying etc) Gulp will perform these tasks depending on the mode (development or production) The final js script will be save it in a new 'build' folder in a file 'app.js' that is linked in our index.html file

 #### _Setup/Installation Requirements_
 	Clone this repository